 Rent-to-own housing can be a great option for renters who are looking to eventually own a home but lack the funds for a down payment.
 However, your credit score still plays a major role in your ability to secure a rent-to-own mortgage.
-It’s recommended to have a minimum credit score of 620, but the actual requirement can vary based on the location and housing market.
+It’s recommended to have a minimum credit score of 620, so it is important to boost your credit score.
+The actual requirement can vary based on the location and housing market.

 The higher your credit score, the more likely you are to secure a lower interest rate, which can save you money and help you own your home faster.
 For this reason, it’s in your best interest to improve your credit score before pursuing a rent-to-own arrangement.
 Here are some steps you can take to boost your credit score: